Identifying ExtremaIn Exercises 53–60:a. Find the local extrema o... | Channels for Pearson+

 Local Extrema

 Local extrema refer to the points in a function where it reaches a local maximum or minimum value.
-These points occur where the derivative of the function is zero or undefined, indicating a change in the direction of the function's slope.
-Identifying local extrema involves finding these critical points and evaluating the function's behavior around them.
+These are points where the function changes direction, and they can be found by analyzing the first derivative.
+A local maximum occurs when the derivative changes from positive to negative, while a local minimum occurs when it changes from negative to positive.

 Recommended video: